 parking permit for at least two years are eligible to receive a

-$400 voucher to an area bike shop! • Applications for the program are accepted through the end of the first week of classes each Fall. • Vouchers are non-transferable and have no cash value, but can be used to purchase a bike or fix one up and equip it for year-round commuting with helmet, lock, lights, rack, bags, basket, clothing, tools, spare parts, etc. • Full details and application here.
+$400 voucher to an area bike shop! • Applications for the program are accepted throughout the summer and vouchers are distributed at mandatory safety and orientation sessions held at the start of each Fall semester. • Vouchers are non-transferable and have no cash value, but can be used to purchase a bike or fix one up and equip it for year-round commuting with helmet, lock, lights, rack, bags, basket, clothing, tools, spare parts, etc. • Full details and application here.

 Live too far away to walk, bike or take the bus?
 Don't drive alone!
 Many people near you are also headed to UofL, so consider sharing the ride with your neighbors.
 You'll save money, build community, reduce pollution, ease traffic congestion, and reduce parking problems for everyone!